A year to test and build solutions to some of society's toughest problems

 Launched in March 2013, Year Here has run 12 programmes for 212 Fellows who have collectively contributed 130,000 hours innovating at the frontline – in homeless shelters, care leavers' services and pupil referral units – and launched 33 social ventures.

-We run two programmes per year, kicking off in Autumn and Spring.
+We run two programmes per year, kicking off in February and September.

-Year Here is a social enterprise; meaning that we are a company that exists to bring about positive change in society rather than to maximise shareholder profits.
+Year Here is a social enterprise; meaning we exist to bring about positive change in society rather than maximise shareholder profits.